 Fermented foods provide you with the probiotics needed for a healthy gut.
 And we all know healthy gut bacteria are crucial for keeping inflammation in check.
 Get fermented foods daily.
 Raw kraut or fermented veggies are the best source, followed by fermented beverages (kvass, water kefir, kombucha) and apple cider vinegar.

 When choosing animal protein, always buy organic.
 Grass fed beef, for example, has a great omega 3 fatty acid composition (unlike its CAFO counterpart).
+Make wild fish and seafood your priority.
+If you are actively working to reduce inflammation, cut down on your red meat consumption (once a week max, if that).
 Choose from cage free eggs (from a local farmer if you can get ’em); grass fed beef, lamb, and bison; organic chicken and poultry; and liver.
 Animal protein turns on inflammation in the body if it’s conventionally raised and full of toxins, antibiotics, and unhealthy fats.
+We know that the populations that live the longest don’t eat much meat and hardly any red meat.
+Read more about that here.

 Load up on the alliums, especially onions and garlic, which contain sulfur compounds that fight disease and upregulate detox.
 Garlic is especially anti-inflammatory.